Welcome

 1. Warmup.
 We warm up relevant singing muscles, practice good posture, full breaths, and good vocal technique.

 2. Music for the next service.
 The Cherubs are expected to sing one or two songs in the next service.
-The Choristers are expected to lead all the vocal music in a service, which includes hymns, service music, psalm, one anthem with the adult choir, and one anthem by themselves.

 3. Workbook activity.
 The Choristers and Cherubs work through “A Young Singer’s Journey” at their own pace.
 This is a curriculum of graded workbooks that teach about vocal technique, musicianship, and sight singing.